 Don't forget to check yesterday's blog post for a picture of what's inside the Instant Replay deluxe edition.
 It looks great!

-In the meantime, here's another Instant Replay picture to hold you over (courtesy of Ed over at the SH Forums).
+In the meantime, here's another Instant Replay picture to hold you over, courtesy of Ed Reilly.
 The original Colgems cassette!